 MRI was performed using 1.5-T scanner (GE Medical Systems, Milwaukee, WI, United States).
 For circumferential strain of the LV, a tagged turbo-field echo-planar sequence was used.
 The tagging technique used complementary spatial modulation of magnetization for horizontal and vertical tag orientation images obtained in one breath-hold.
 Imaging parameters were: TR/TE = 35/6.1 ms, flip = 25°, NEX = 1, section thickness = 8 mm, FOV = 24 cm × 24 cm, matrix = 128 × 45, pixel size = 1.875 × 5.333 mm2, temporal resolution = 35 ms, EPI factor = 11, bandwidth = 185Hz, echo length = 1, tag spacing = 5 mm, temporal resolution = 35 ms and cardiac phases = 16.
 Images were acquired in the short axis plane of the entire LV[19].
 For quantitative analysis, two apical slices within the area of infarction (2.4 and 3.2 cm from the apex of the heart) were used.
 The tagging technique used complementary spatial modulation of magnetization for horizontal and vertical tag orientation images obtained in breath-hold and for longitudinal strain, multiple cine MR images in the long-axis view were acquired using a steady-state free precession sequence.
 Imaging parameters were: TR/TE/flip angle = 3.5 ms/1.75 ms/70°, slice thickness = 8mm, no slice gap, FOV = 25 cm 25 cm, matrix size = 160 152 and cardiac phases = 16.

 For viability imaging, inversion-recovery gradient-echo DE-MRI images were acquired in the short and long axis views of the heart.
-The imaging parameters were: TR/TE/flip angle = 5 ms/2 ms/15, interval = 2RR-intervals, slice thickness = 8 mm, no slice gap, FOV = 26 × 26 cm, matrix size = 256 × 162.
+The imaging parameters were: TR/TE/flip angle = 5 ms/2 ms/15, interval = 2RR-intervals, slice thickness = 8 mm, no slice gap, FOV = 26 cm × 26 cm, matrix size = 256 × 162.
 Viability images were acquired 10-15 min after intravenous administration of 0.15 mmol/kg Gd-DTPA using inversion time of 220-230 ms to null remote myocardium.
 For quantitative measurement of large and patchy infarct a semi-automatic threshold method (3SD) was used.
 At the conclusion of the imaging sessions, the animals were sacrificed by intravenous injection of saturated KCl (1 mL/kg).
 The hearts were excised, sliced and incubated in 2% triphenyltetrazolium chloride (TTC) at 37 °C. Digital images of TTC-stained slices were acquired, converted to black and white images using Adobe Photoshop CS2.
 The same semi-automatic method (3SD) used above was used to measure infarct size on TTC.

 Image and statistical analysis